Getting a jump start on your financial life in your 20s is one of the best things you can do.Of course, that does not come without some challenges.

 Start Learning Even If It Isn’t Exciting

-I think if I told myself in my early 20s to start learning about finances, I’d probably not pay attention at all.
+I think if I told myself in my early 20s to start learning about finances and budgeting, I’d probably not pay attention at all.
 So I get it when you might be rolling your eyes about spending time learning about money.

 But, in my mid to late 20s, this was critical in improving how I manage money and my mentality to finances.
 I may have been a bit more enthusiastic than most, but dedicate an hour or two each week to learning.

 This could be reading a book, reading some money magazines, listening to financial podcasts, etc.